datacarpentry/python-ecology-lesson/_episodes/03-data-types-and-format.md

 relates to how many digits it can store in each "cell".
 Allocating space ahead of time allows computers to optimize storage and processing efficiency.

-## Character Data Types
+## Text Data Type

-Strings, known as Objects in Pandas, are values that contain numbers and / or characters.
+Text data type is known as Strings in Python, or Objects in Pandas.
+Strings can contain numbers and / or characters.
 For example, a string might be a word, a sentence, or several sentences.
 A Pandas object might also be a plot name like 'plot1'.
 A string can also contain or consist of numbers.
 For instance, '1234' could be stored as a string.
 As could '10.23'.
 However **strings that contain numbers can not be used for mathematical operations**!

 Pandas and base Python use slightly different names for data types.
 More on this is in the table below: